swizzin/docs.swizzin.ltd/docs/dev/setup.md

 ## Installation

 This will install swizzin and as part of the setup, symlink your folder to `/etc/swizzin/`.
-This is useful if your virtualisation auto-mounts from your host.
+This is useful if your virtualization auto-mounts from your host.
 ```bash
 dev=true bash /path/to/setup.sh
 ```